Domestic violence and abuse

 - IRIS pharmacy - Including community pharmacies in responses to women with experience of domestic violence and abuse.
-Natalia Lewis (Principal Investigator), Gene Feder, John MacLeod, Abigail Fraser, Jeremy Horwood, Kate Northstone, Theresa Moore, Theresa Redaniel, Joni Jackson, Alison Richards, Tracey Stone, Penny Whiting, Alex Sohal, Gemma Morgan.
-The research is funded by NIHR CLAHRC West at University Hospitals Bristol NHS Foundation Trust and NIHR CLAHRC North Thames at Barts Health NHS Trust.
+Lewis N (Principal Investigator), Feder G, MacLeod J, Fraser A, Horwood J, Northstone K, Moore T, Redaniel T, Jackson J, Richards A, Stone T, Whiting P, Sohal A, Morgan G. Funder: NIHR CLAHRC West at University Hospitals Bristol NHS Foundation Trust and NIHR CLAHRC North Thames at Barts Health NHS Trust.
+(2016-2018)

 - Preventing the ripple-out effect: development of proactive support for the friends and family members of domestic violence survivors.
 Alison Gregory.
-Funded by the Elizabeth Blackwell Institute as an Early Career Fellowship (February 2016 - March 2017)
+Funder: Elizabeth Blackwell Institute as an Early Career Fellowship (2016-2017)

 - VOICES (ViOlence: Impact on Children Evidence Synthesis) - the impact on children of exposure to domestic violence and the implications for a primary care response: a systematic review and secondary analysis of qualitative evidence, Alison Heawood (co-PI), Alison Gregory (co-PI), Gene Feder, Theresa Moore, Emma Howarth, Harriet Macmillan, Nicky Stanley.

 - EOS: Experiences of Survivors - Domestic violence and abuse: hearing women's voices.
 Evans M.

 - Preventing domestic abuse for all children.
 Hollinghurst S.